markfiore07/GitDemo/README.md

 # Git Demo Repository
 This is a sample repository / sample app for the Git course.

+## GUIs
+* This change made by VSCode
+* This change made by Visual Studio 2019 Community Edition

 ## How To Work With Git
 1. git checkout main